 In February 2014, at Sighişoara, Fundaţia ADEPT repeated for the 6th consecutive year, its popular annual event dedicated to Family Farmers and Small-scale Producers from the Târnava Mare area, bringing together local farmers with the specialists who have contributed to the survival and prosperity of their landscapes.

 EU Commissioner for Agriculture came to the Fundația ADEPT project area, to see some of our farm advisory activities.
-During the visit he was instructed in the use of an innovative Brielmaier mower, and enjoyed trying it out.
+See news report for further details.

 9 December 2013, Brussels.
 For the second year in succession, Fundația ADEPT won a top EU prize for innovative communication with small-scale farmers, with its SMS Family Farms project.
 The project was developed with communication specialists KAMA System Ltd, and supported by Fundatia Orange and by the Swiss Romanian Cooperation Fund.